1986 Torneo Descentralizado: Matches 1–10

+Matches 11–15

 Qualification playoffs

 The winners advanced to the Torneo Descentralizado.

 Liguilla Regional

 The four group winners and the second placed team in the Metropolitan group qualified directly to the quarter-finals.
 The remaining qualified teams started in the preliminary round to determine the 3 remaining quarter-finalists.
 Numbers in parentheses indicate a penalty shootout result.
 The Regional winner qualified to the 1987 Copa Libertadores and advanced to the Final of the season.